DanielPickens/Optimal-Division/README.md

 # Optimal-Division
-Faster than 100% - my clean 5 line solution
+Faster than 100% - my  5 line solution for the Leetcode challenge:

 "You are given an integer array nums.
 The adjacent integers in nums will perform the float division.